Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 Hudson References
 ``````````````````

-It is possible to make references to Hudson items in |SYSPRODUCTNAME|.
+It is possible to make references to Hudson items in Tuleap.
 There are some predefined references (job, build), but you can also
 create your own references if needed (see :ref:`reference-overview` for more details about
 references)